CSchoel/ad-dummies-java/README.en.md

-# Java reference implementation for "Algorithms and data structures for dummies"
+# Java reference implementations for "Algorithms and data structures for dummies"

 [German Readme](README.md)